Siqueira named NAIA national Champions of Character award winner

 University hosting book fair to support River Read Children’s Literature Festival

-Park University’s School for Education
+Park University’s School of Education

 and the Dorothy Harper Watson Literacy Center